- Teaches students:

 I have lifelong love of the violin.
 My goal is to share that love of music with every one of my students, and to help inspire my students to become well-rounded and passionate musicians!

 I currently teach students aged 7 through adult.
-I teach at MacPhail Center for Music, and at MacPhail partnerships at Harvest Preparatory Academy, the FAIR School Downtown, and the MacPhail Northside Youth Orchestra.
-I previously taught group violin at El Sistema Minnesota.
+I teach at MacPhail Center for Music, and at MacPhail partnerships at Harvest Preparatory Academy, the WISHES program in Wayzata, and the MacPhail Northside Youth Orchestra.
+I previously taught group violin at FAIR school downtown and El Sistema Minnesota.
 These programs aim to promote social change through music education.

 My approach to violin teaching is positive, collaborative, and holistic.
 I specifically tailor lessons to the individual needs of each student and really take the time to learn about each student’s musical goals and interests.
 I aim to create a positive, supportive environment, where every student, no matter age or ability, can feel free to express their creativity.